adbar/htmldate/README.rst

 This project is part of methods to derive information from web documents in order to build `text databases for research <https://www.dwds.de/d/k-web>`_ (chiefly linguistic analysis and natural language processing).

-For researchers doing scientific study, extracting and pre-processing web texts to meet the exacting standards is a significant challenge.
-On certain webpages, it is not possible to reliably determine the date of publication or modification using either the URL or the server response.
+Extracting and pre-processing web texts to meet the exacting standards is a significant challenge.
+It is often not possible to reliably determine the date of publication or modification using either the URL or the server response.
 For more information:

 .. image:: https://img.shields.io/badge/JOSS-10.21105%2Fjoss.02439-brightgreen
    :target: https://doi.org/10.21105/joss.02439